All Seasons

 • BBC Two

-The first episode was screened to a selected audience at the National Film Theatre, and featured a specially recorded introduction by voice-of-the-book Peter Jones -- his only on-screen appearance in his 'Hitchhiker's' Capacity.
-(The 'laughter-track' idea was dropped after this one episode experiment).
+The first episode was screened to a selected audience at the National Film Theatre in January 1981 and featured a specially recorded introduction by voice-of-the-book Peter Jones - his only on-screen appearance in his Hitchhiker's capacity.

 • S01E01 Episode 1